“I do a lot for other people, but I never feel as appreciated. I feel like I love too much!” – If this sounds like you, keep reading.

-I know that it’s a crude way to look at our emotional investment in other people.
-But unfortunately, we can’t see love like the undervalued rice.
+I know it’s a crude way to look at our emotional investment in other people.
+Unfortunately, we can’t see love like the undervalued rice.
 We can’t quantify it in bags, and put a price tag on it.

-And thus, because of the mistreatment and taken-for-granted relationships, so many people spend their lives doing more than they need to, for those that don’t need it, and thus don’t appreciate it.
+And thus, because of the mistreatment and taken-for-granted relationships, so many people spend their lives doing more than they need to for those who don’t need it, and thus don’t appreciate it.

 “I will never trust/love/marry again”.

 By the time life gives them a chance to form better relations, they’re emotionally depleted.
 Scarred for life!
 So many people lose their focus from work, go into depression and become victims of substance abuse.